ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/configuring_theme.md

     `related-pages`: Default: Related pages
     `more-information-tiles`:  Default: More information
-    `resource-table-all`: Default: Tools and resources on this page `resource-table-all-collapse`: Make the tools and resources table collapsed like the other sections.
-Default: False `affiliation-tiles-page`: Default: Affiliations
+    `resource-table-all`: Default: Tools and resources on this page `resource-table-all-collapse`: Make the tools and resources table collapsed like the other more information sections.
+This will also make the tools and resources table and National resources part of the More information heading.
+Default: *False*
+    `affiliation-tiles-page`: Default: Affiliations
     `contributor-minitiles-page`: Default: Contributors
 * toc: Settings related to the table of contents.
   * `min_headings`: The minimum amount of headings (h2, h3,.. depending on the headings option) on a page for the toc to appear.
 This has to be an integer.
+Default: *1*
   * `headings`: The type of headings that need to be indexed by the toc.
-This can be a list or one value, ex: **'h1, h2, h3'** or **'h2'**
+This can be a list or one value, ex: **'h1, h2, h3'** or **'h2'**.
+Default: *main h2*
 * topnav: Settings related to the top navigation.
   *  `theme`: This variable is needed to change between a dark and a light top navigation. possible values: **dark** and **light**
   *  `brand_logo`: Custom path towards the brand logo, in case the assets/img/main_logo.svg can not be used.